giltayar/beginning-typescript-workshop/02-basic-types/README.md

 # Basic types

-In this lesson, we discuss the basic types in TypeScript, and where to use types in general
+This lesson discusses the basic types in TypeScript, and where to use types in general

 ---